SpaceVim/SpaceVim/docs/_posts/2020-10-07-use-vim-as-a-clojure-ide.md

 ### Enable language layer

+`lang#clojure` layer provides clojure language specific features for SpaceVim.
-To add clojure language support in SpaceVim, you need to enable the `lang#clojure` layer.
+This layer is not enabled by default.
+To write clojure language, you need to enable the `lang#clojure` layer.
 Press `SPC f v d` to open SpaceVim configuration file, and add following configuration:

 ```toml